 A Wave of Change

-Things for Indian hemp changed when in 1798, the British Parliament enacted a tax on cannabis as an attempt to reduce cannabis consumption.
-While these attempts were mooted and continued in 1838, 1871, and 1877, and mooted again, it was in 1961 that the international treaty Single Convention on Narcotic Drugs classed cannabis with hard drugs.
+In 1961, the international treaty Single Convention on Narcotic Drugs classifies cannabis with hard drugs.
 When the Indian delegation opposed to this, the treaty laid out a strict definition of cannabis and India agreed to limit the export of Indian hemp.

 The treaty gave India a time period of 25 years to clamp down on recreational drugs.
 By the end of this period, the Indian Government passed the Narcotic Drugs and Psychotropic Substances Act, 1985 which banned the production and sale of cannabis resin and flowers but allowed the use of leaves and seeds asking the states to regulate the latter.

-An attempt to re-legalise cannabis in India was made in 2015 by the Great Legalisation Movement India.
-The idea of decriminalising cannabis in India for industrial and medicinal purposes was supported by multiple ministers.
+In 2015, the Great Legalisation Movement India makes an attempt to re-legalise cannabis in India with many ministers supporting the idea of decriminalising cannabis in India for industrial and medicinal purposes.

 However, among these restrictions, the National Policy on NDPS continued to recognise cannabis as a source of biomass and fibre.
 The cultivation of cannabis for industrial and horticultural use is legal in India.